-Cold, frigid air is enveloping much of the country right now and comfort seems to be top of mind for many people.
+Much of the country is facing below average temperatures right now and comfort seems to be one of the most important topics each day.
 Daily comfort extends beyond ensuring you have a warm coat and gloves too.
-The colder weather basically extracts the humidity out of the air, which can affect the comfort of your indoor space in several ways.
+The colder weather basically sucks the humidity out of the air, which can affect the comfort of your indoor space in several ways.

-Dry air is the culprit for several issues, including everything from an increased risk for sickness to more frequent shocks from static.
-Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that may be prevented with the use of a humidifier.
+Dry air is the cause of many things, including everything from an increased risk for sickness to more frequent shocks from static.
+These differ in the level of importance, but they are both annoyances that can be prevented with the use of a humidifier.

 Why does the air dry out?

-The colder air changes the makeup of the air during the winter.
-Warmer air is able to retain more moisture, which you likely notice when you experience dry skin and chapped lips.
-Your home can also experience the side effects of dry air—especially wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.
+Well, when winter comes around and the temperatures drop, the makeup of the air itself changes.
+Warmer air is able to retain more moisture, which is the reason you often notice your skin becoming drier or having to apply more lip balm.
+That dry air can also wreak havoc on wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 So, what can you do?

 Adding moisture isn’t the only factor when it comes to humidification in the home.
-There are a lot of different models and types of humidifiers to select from, but adding a whole-home humidifier gives you the most control over the humidity in your home.
-Working in partnership with your existing HVAC system, it adds moisture directly into the heated air that is circulated throughout your house.
-A whole-home humidifier delivers the moisture more consistently and in the maximum capacity too, which will help you reach your indoor comfort.
+There are a lot of different models and types of humidifiers to select from, but adding a whole-home humidifier gives you the most control over your home’s humidity.
+Incorporated with your current HVAC system, it adds moisture directly into the heated air that is circulated throughout your house.
+A whole-home humidifier delivers the moisture more reliably and in the ultimate capacity too, which will help you reach your indoor comfort.

 • Keeping humidity levels in check helps to maintain your paint, furniture and flooring, avoiding additional repair costs.

-• Reduce the occurrence of shocks from static electricity in your home.
+• Reduce the static electricity in your home.

 • Create a proper environment for indoor plants to flourish.
-Keeping your home’s air properly humidified can give plants the best space to live in, helping them live longer.
+Proper humidification can help your plants live longer.

-There are solutions available to make sure you don’t have to deal with the implications of dry air in the home.
+You don’t have to suffer because of dry air in the winter.
 It’s not as difficult as you might think, so why not get started right away?
-Adding a humidifier to your indoor space doesn’t just keep your household comfortable, but also helps to ensure you stay healthy during the winter season.
-For more information on how a humidifier can positively impact your Kearney home, give Thurston Heating & Air Conditioning a call at 308-624-3485 to learn more.
+Adding a humidifier to your home can not only keep your home more comfortable, but can potentially help keep you a little healthier as all the bugs make their yearly rounds.
+If you have questions about how a humidifier can help your Kearney home, give Thurston Heating & Air Conditioning a call at 308-624-3485 to learn more.